12 Home Remedies for Dandruff: How to Get Rid of Dandruff Naturally (2026)

 6. Fenugreek Seed Paste

 Fenugreek seeds are packed with nicotinic acid, proteins, and saponins — compounds that strengthen hair follicles, restore moisture, and fight the fungal organisms responsible for dandruff.
-They work well for people dealing with both a dry scalp and recurring flakiness.
+They are among the best home remedies for dandruff for people dealing with both a dry scalp and recurring flakiness.

 How to use: